Print This Bible Study

 Foreword

 There is a logical progression in thought as one moves through the five major warnings in the book of Hebrews.
-And all the warnings are directed to Christians alone, centering on the same subject matter — Christians either realizing or failing to realize the salvation of their souls/lives, synonymous with Christians either realizing or failing to realize the rights of the firstborn; and this salvation has to do strictly with the position that Christians will occupy in the coming Messianic Era (Hebrews 6:12, 18-20; 10:36-39; cf. James 1:21; 1 Peter 1:9).
+And all of the warnings are directed to Christians alone, centering around the same subject matter — Christians either realizing or failing to realize the salvation of their souls/lives, synonymous with Christians either realizing or failing to realize the rights of the firstborn; and this salvation, realizing these rights, has to do strictly with the position that Christians will occupy in the coming Messianic Era (Hebrews 6:12, 18-20; 10:36-39; cf. James 1:21; 1 Peter 1:9).

-In the first warning, the salvation set before Christians is called, so great salvation, and is specifically stated later in the epistle to be "the saving of the soul."
-This is the greatest thing God could ever design for redeemed man, for it centers on man being removed from the earth, placed in the heavens, and occupying the throne as co-heir with the "Heir of all things" (Hebrews 1:2-2:5; 10:39; cf. 3:1).
+In the first warning, the salvation set before Christians is called, so great salvation, and is specifically stated later in the epistle to be “the saving of the soul.”
+This is the greatest thing God has ever designed for redeemed man, for it centers around man being removed from the earth, placed in the heavens, and occupying the throne as co-heir with the heir of all things” (Hebrews 1:2-2:5; 10:39; cf. 3:1).

 Then the second warning outlines the route that one must travel during his pilgrim journey if he would one day come into a realization of so great salvation.
-The route is from Egypt to Canaan.
+The route carries one from Egypt to Canaan.

 Spiritual lessons are drawn from the historic account of the Israelites under Moses, forming the type.
 And these spiritual lessons are seen in the antitype surrounding the experiences of Christians under Christ.
 The Israelites under Moses had been called out of Egypt and were being led toward an earthly land, wherein their calling was ultimately to have been realized.
 And Christians under Christ have been called out of the world and are being led toward a heavenly land, wherein their calling is ultimately to be realized.

 With these things in mind, the third warning then continues with one major overriding thought: Let Us Go On!
 (6:1).
-The thought has to do with moving from immaturity to maturity; and this maturity, contextually, centers on Christians coming to a knowledge and understanding of the things surrounding the land set before them, for a revealed purpose.
+The thought has to do with moving from immaturity to maturity; and this maturity, contextually, centers around Christians coming into a knowledge and understanding of the things surrounding the land set before them, for a revealed purpose.

 In other words, so great salvation has been set before Christians (warning one), and the route that Christians must travel to realize this salvation has been well marked (warning two); then, with these things as an established background, the writer exhorts Christians to go on to a mature knowledge and understanding of those truths that God has revealed concerning the land set before them (warning three).

-Entering into that land and realizing the rights of the firstborn therein is the goal of the Christians' calling.
-And pressing toward any goal apart from knowing and understanding certain things about the goal, or things that may lie in the pathway preventing one from reaching the goal, would be unheard of.
+Entering into that land and realizing the rights of the firstborn therein is the goal of the Christians’ calling.
+And pressing toward this goal or any goal apart from knowing and understanding certain things about the goal, or things which may lie in the pathway, preventing one from reaching the goal, would be unheard of.

 This is easy to see from the manner in which Christians are commanded to array themselves for the spiritual warfare in Ephesians 6:11ff, for they cannot properly array themselves apart from a knowledge and understanding of that which lies out ahead.